mslonik/VariousFunctions/README.md

 ###### Foot switch
     - F13 - Switch windows in the system tray, by pressing {F13}
-    - F14 - Immediately resets the hotstring recognizer, by pressing {F14}
+    - F14 - Immediately reset the hotstring recognizer, by pressing {F14}
     - F15 -  Make a beep sound, by pressing {F15}

 ###### Functions in Microsoft Word